- Member (Full-Time)

 - Roles and Responsibilities

-As a full-time Member, the successful applicant will be accountable to the Executive Chair and work under the general direction and mentorship of the Associate Chair, or delegate.
+As full-time Members, the successful candidates will be accountable to the Chair and work under the general direction and mentorship of the Chair, Vice-Chair of Professional Development and Legal Counsel.
 Members are responsible for adjudicating and mediating disputes under applicable legislation, policies and rules, using a variety of dispute resolution methods.
 Members may be assigned to carry out their adjudicative responsibilities alone or as part of a panel.
-Services are delivered across the province and are of a high quality resulting in a fair and accessible experience for parties and stakeholders.
-As such, members will be required to travel throughout the province.
+Services are delivered across the province and are of high quality resulting in a fair and accessible experience for parties and stakeholders.
+As such, Members will be required to travel throughout the province (limited at the present time due to the Covid-19 pandemic).

-The successful applicant will work within a challenging, fast-paced and demanding environment that requires confidence, critical thinking and strong interpersonal and communications skills.
-Among the skills the successful applicant will bring, they recognize and respect the diversity of the people of Ontario and the requirements of procedural fairness in hearings, where parties are frequently self-represented.
-The successful applicant will also work within a collegial environment that is committed to the core values of accessibility, fairness, transparency, timeliness, integrity, professionalism and independence.
+The successful candidates will work within a challenging, fast-paced and demanding environment that requires confidence, critical thinking and strong interpersonal and communication skills.
+Among the skills the successful candidates will bring, they recognize and respect the diversity of the people of Ontario and the requirements of procedural fairness in hearings, where parties are frequently self-represented.
+The successful candidates will also work within a collegial environment that is committed to the core values of accessibility, fairness, transparency, timeliness, integrity, professionalism and independence.

 The Adjudicative Tribunals Accountability, Governance and Appointments Act, 2009 provides that all appointments shall be made through a competitive, merit-based process, with criteria for appointments that include: